payattn/payattn/docs/TESTING.md

 ## Manual CLI Test

 Want to test the verifier directly without the backend?
-Here's how:
+Follow these steps:

 ### 1. Create Test Files